Vanilla-IceCream/vite-plugin-vue-routes/README.md

 # vite-plugin-vue-routes

-File system based routing for Vue applications using Vite.
+File-based routing for Vue applications using Vite.

+This branch refers to the vite-plugin-vue-routes v1 release.
+Check out the v0 branch for v0.

 ## Installation